bilkoh/stranger-ttys/posts/security-onion-proxmox-open-vswitch.md

 Here's the setup for the `onion` VM:
 ![ONION_VM_SETTINGS](/images/security-onion-proxmox-open-vswitch/onion_vm_settings.png)

 Take note: both network devices are tagged with our vlan (10).
-If you're mirroring a different bridge, say vmbr0, you would change these settings accordinly.
+If you're mirroring a different bridge, say vmbr0, you would change these settings accordingly.

 If you need more direction setting up and using Security Onion, there are many great resources.
 Check the references for a video playlist I found helpful.